ioBroker/ioBroker.js-controller/README.md

 * categoryFilter - category of notifications
 * instanceFilter - instance of notifications

-All three are optional and can be a string or null/undefined if ommited.
+All three are optional and can be a string or null/undefined if omitted.

 ### Disk space warnings
 **Feature status:** New in 6.0.0